 Quality control can send back ("return") cases to the DDS to be fixed if the DQB thinks your application was decided improperly or has technical issues, such as missing paperwork.
 (Managers at DDS view returns from DQB as black marks on their agency's processing statistics and frown upon examiners who have too many returned cases each year.)

 If your case is chosen for review by the DQB, it will take longer for you to get an answer about whether or not you'll receive disability benefits.
-You'll likely receive a decision on your initial application much later than the average of three or four months that it usually takes for DDS to make decisions on initial applications.
+You'll likely receive a decision on your initial application much later than the average of four to six months that it usually takes for DDS to make decisions on initial applications.

 Even if you've received a favorable decision from an administrative law judge (ALJ), your decision can still be reviewed.
 But it will be reviewed by the Social Security's Office of Appellate Operations (OAO).
 OAO has its own quality control branch that randomly selects favorable ALJ decisions and reviews them to make sure that the judge followed SSA policies and procedures.